-All incomplete requests must be approved in writing by your instructor(s) and the form must be turned in to the Assistant Director, Registration and Student Records, no A student who does not complete a course, fails to turn in an Incomplete Request form by the last day of class, and is not given a grade by the instructor, will receive a grade of NG, no grade submitted.
-Grades of I and NG become an FR, failure by rule, if the student has not completed the course requirements by the deadlines established in the academic calendar.
+All incomplete requests must be approved in writing by your instructor(s) and the form must be turned in to the Assistant Director, Registration and Student Records, no later than the last day of class.
+The Incomplete Request is not officially accepted until it is reviewed and approved by the Assistant Director, Registration and Student Records.

+A student who does not complete a course, fails to turn in an Incomplete Request form by the last day of class, and is not given a grade by the instructor, will receive a grade of NG, no grade submitted.
+Grades of I and NG become an FR.

+failure by rule, if the student has not completed the course requirements by the deadlines established in the academic calendar.
 There is a maximum number of incompletes you may carry in any one year.
 It is determined by the program option you are following: